 I love this chic small bathroom design with black and white elements and a shower enclosure with a large glass door.

-This organic modern bathroom has an open and airy feeling, via the classic polished nickel and brass fixtures, marble tile flooring, and abundant natural light.
+This timeless bathroom design has an open and airy feeling, via the classic polished nickel and brass fixtures, marble tile flooring, and abundant natural light.

 I love the oval mirrors, light fixture choice, and board and batten wall treatment in this beautiful master bathroom.